Cornus amomum: Distribution and habitat

 Cornus amomum is a native eastern North American shrub, finding suitable habitat in wetland areas like swamps, marshes, and bogs.
 The distribution of the shrub also extends west past the Mississippi river to the eastern borders of Kansas, Nebraska, and parts of northern Oklahoma.
 Cornus amomum is only found within the U.S. while other species such as the Cornus obliqua can be found in Canada.
 Cornus amomum prefers partial shade but can tolerate full sun.
 When planted, the use of organic materials to maintain a wet environment will help the shrub when insufficient water is present.
-Cornus amomum is grows near or around creeks or water systems.
+Cornus amomum grows near or around creeks or water systems.
 Cornus amomum can be found in the following states: West Virginia, Virginia, Vermont, South Carolina, Maine, Kentucky, Iowa, Indiana, Illinois, Georgia, Florida, District of Columbia, Delaware, Connecticut, Alabama, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, and Rhode Island.
 Cornus amomum has been found at elevations from 0 feet to 1500 feet of elevation.